-Add sugar to a saucepan or skillet and place it on medium-high heat.
+Add sugar to a heavy-bottom pan and place it on medium heat.
 The sugar will start melting slowly.
-Once the sugar starts melting, turn down the heat to medium, and keep swirling the pan in between.
+Do not be tempted to increase the heat.

-- Preheat the oven to 160 Degrees Celsius/ 325 Degrees Fahrenheit.
-Line a 8*3 inch cake pan with parchment paper, coat with oil and dust with flour.
+Preheat the oven to 160 Degrees Celsius/ 325 Degrees Fahrenheit.
+Line an 8*3 inch cake pan with parchment paper, coat with oil and dust with flour.

-- Squeeze the carrots well with both your hands to remove as much water as possible.
+Squeeze the carrots well with both your hands to remove as much water as possible.
 Add the carrot to dates and mix well.
-Sprinkle 2 tablespoons of flour over this and coat well.
+Sprinkle 1 tablespoon of flour over this and coat well.
 (This is important or the dates and carrots can sink to the bottom.